Slideshow image

 2 Comments

-William Lane over 1 year ago
+William Lane almost 2 years ago

 Tandy says that in C.S.Lewis’s “The last battle”, he pictured how people in heaven will be able to run for as long as they want, and never get tired.
 She says she looks forward to that.